yzgyyang/stuff/BeagleBone_FreeBSD_SPI_Setup.md

 ### 2. Boot up and log in

-The BeagleBone Black can boot from either the onboard eMMC or a micro-SD card, and by default it boots from eMMC.
+The BeagleBone Black can boot from either the onboard eMMC or a micro-SD card.
+By default it boots from eMMC.
 To boot from micro-SD, first hold down the boot switch, then apply power.
 Don't release the button until you see it starts booting FreeBSD (or count to 5).

 ![BeagleBone Green Layout](bbg_img/bbg_layout.jpg)
 (image from http://wiki.seeed.cc/BeagleBone_Green/)